 About 90 centimeters of rainfail was recorded in two days, that has surpassed all previous records in these districts where some 27 cms rainfall was recorded in June last year.

 Most of the areas in the districts remained inaccessible to the relief operations due to breaches of roads, uprooted trees and electric poles.

-A flash flood at midnight yesterday carried away a vehicle from the NH-60 killing three people.
+A flush flood at midnight yesterday carried away a vehicle from the NH-60 killing three people.

 An Innova carrying seven Trinamool Congress leaders from Orissa was caught in the swelling water near Narayangarh.
 The four-wheeler instantly slipped off the road into a cannel connecting the Keleghai river.
 Local people had tried to save them by throwing a rope and managed to drag to safety to four only.

 The three others including Goutam Basu, ex-private secretary of TMC supremmo Mamata Banerjee when she was railway minister, were swept away and are feared drown.